 If you’re concerned about a particular premium rate service, or the way it has been advertised, you can raise your complaint with the premium-rate regulator Phone-paid Services Authority (previously known as PhonePayPlus).

 You should contact the public payphone provider.
-To report a fault or damage to a BT Payphone please either call Freefone 0800 661 610, 8.30am-5.00pm, Monday to Friday, or click on this link to BT’s online form
+To report a fault or damage to a BT Payphone please either call Freefone 0800 661 610, 8.30am-5.00pm, Monday to Friday, or report to BT online.

 When removing the last phone box from a particular location, BT and KCOM must consult with the district council or unitary authority or equivalent local body.

 The local bodies will usually consult locally before making a decision and can veto the proposal.
 If your local phonebox is under threat of removal and you are opposed to the removal, write to your local council.

 More details are set out in this Ofcom guidance.